JaneliaSciComp/JaneliaDataStandards/Definitions.md

 ### "array"
 1. An n-dimensional collection of discrete samples whose domain is a regular discrete (integer) grid.
-C
 2. A node in a hierarchy that contains a data structure of the type described in (1).
 Array nodes cannot have child nodes.

 ### "downsampling"